puffsheep/C-DeepNeuralNetwork/README.md

 # C-DeepNeuralNetwork
-This is a Neural Network created in C++ without using libraries to remove general abstraction behind a neural network.
+This is a Neural Network created in C++ without using machine learning libraries to remove general abstraction behind a neural network.

 You can either use preexisting data sets and use the `Data` object to initialize it, or use basic arrays and 2D arrays to generate data.
 In order to use a dataset, there is one main function that is needed.